jvs/exemplary/README.md

 readability.)

 If you run Exemplary again, it will render the example again, ignoring any output that may already appear in the example.
-The lets you run Exemplary multiple times as you edit your documentation.
+This lets you run Exemplary multiple times as you edit your documentation.

 Note: Because Exemplary modifies your files, make sure they are committed to